edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/configurations.rst

 Callback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The callback function defined as the callback function name must exists in a python file "called emi_signal_callback.py".
+The callback function defined as the callback function name must exist in a python file "called emi_signal_callback.py".

 This is a python file in which source code represents a signal callback function to be activated if the conditions defined in the stream-configuration file are satisfied.